Belvin7/Drone_Project_personal-/README.md

 - Ubuntu 24.04
 - ROS2 jazzy jalisco
 - gazeboo harmonic -> sudo apt install ros-jazzy-ros-gz
+- tkinter \
+    -> rosdep did not find it, if not already installed do so
 - ardupilot:
     1. change to the folder you want to install ardupilot
     2. mkdir -p ardu_ws/src \